Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 Tell me about a stressful time in your life.
 How do you manage your time?
 Talk about a class you had trouble with and why?
 Tell me about a time you were disappointed.
 What do you do for fun?
 Talk about two traits that make a good pharmacist and why they are important.

-Students said the most interesting question asked at University of Houston College of Pharmacy discussed various scenarios such as handling personal regrets, decision-making, time management, and ethical dilemmas.
-The interview format appeared to be an MMI (Multiple Mini Interview) based on the diverse range of situational and behavioral questions, possibly involving a nondisclosure agreement given the mention of unexpected topics and non-disclosure in some responses.
+Students said most interesting question asked at University of Houston College of Pharmacy discussed various scenarios including handling stress, regrets, personal time management, and decision-making processes.
+The interview format may have been an MMI (Multiple Mini Interview) based on responses mentioning nondisclosure agreements, with questions covering ethical dilemmas, personal reflections, and hypothetical situations.

 Tell us about a time where no one believed in you?